W-symmetry, topological vertex and affine Yangian: representations

 \paragraph{Codimension $2$ example - Lee-Yang minimal model}

-In the case that we impose two conditions on $\lambda_j$ parameters, we arrive in one of the points of the discrete set of $\mathcal{W}_{1+\infty}$ minimal models.
-The simple example of this is the choice of parameters
+In the case that we impose two independent conditions on $\lambda_j$ parameters, we arrive at one of the points of the discrete set of $\mathcal{W}_{1+\infty}$ minimal models.
+A simple example of this for a choice of the parameters

-Recall that $\lambda_j$ parameters are restricted to satisfy
+Recall \cite{Prochazka:2014gqa} that $\lambda_j$ parameters are restricted to satisfy

 so we are only free to choose two of them \cite{Gaberdiel:2012ku,Prochazka:2014gqa}.
 In this case, the central charge of $\mathcal{W}_{\infty}$ subalgebra is

 so this corresponds to the Virasoro minimal model describing the Lee-Yang singularity \cite{DiFrancesco:1997nk}.
 The parameters of $\mathcal{Y}$ are determined to be